riverbed/Riverbed-Community-Toolkit/APM/322-opentelemetry-on-kubernetes-with-apm-collector-daemonset-service-and-dotnet-app-on-windows/README.md

 3. Open a local browser, open the app on http://localhost:8080, and navigate multiple times on the different menus to generate some traces

 ## Step 4.
-Observe the traces in ALLUVIO Aternity APM webconsole
+Observe the traces in APM web console

 In the APM webconsole, open the menu and go to the "Search" view to find all the OpenTelemetry traces of the app.